kiali/kiali.io/content/en/docs/FAQ/graph.md

 to have a single layout that renders nicely in every situation.
 That's why Kiali offers a choice of several layout algorithms.
 However, we may still find some scenarios where none of the proposed algorithms offer a satisfying display.
 If Kiali doesn't render your graph layout in a satisfactory manner please switch to another layout option.
 This can be done from the _Graph Toolbar_ located on the bottom left of the graph.
+Note that you can select different layouts for the whole graph, and for inside the namespace boxes.

 If Kiali doesn't produce a good graph for you, don't hesitate to [open an issue in GitHub](https://github.com/kiali/kiali/issues/new?template=bug_report.md) or reach out via the usual channels.